photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     It will disable all features that require write permissions, like importing files via Web upload.
     You may additionally want to mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

+!!! important
+    Please verify file system permissions before starting to index:
+    Originals must be readable while the storage folder must be readable and writeable.

 ### Step 2: Start the server ###